Rank 2 local systems and abelian varieties: A question of Grothendieck

-The reductions in the proof on \cite[page 73]{grothendieck1966theoreme} immediately bring us to the following case: $X$ is integral, $A_{U}\rightarrow U$ has a polarization of degree $d$, and the $l$-torsion is isomorphic to the trivial étale cover of $U$.
-In particular, we have a map $f\colon U\rightarrow\mathscr{A}_{g,d,l}$, where the latter fine moduli space is a separated scheme of finite type over $\mathbb{Z}$.
+We review the reductions on \cite[page 73]{grothendieck1966theoreme}.
+First of all, if such an extension exists, it is unique up to unique isomorphism by \cite[1.2]{grothendieck1966theoreme}.
+Therefore, to prove the existence of such an extension, it is harmless to replace $X$ by a finite \'etale cover by descent theory.
+As $X$ is locally noetherian and normal, every connected component of $X$ is irreducible \cite[Tag 0357]{stacks-project}.
+Therefore, we may suppose that $X$ is integral, $A_{U}\rightarrow U$ has a polarization of degree $d$, and the $l$-torsion is of $A_U$ isomorphic to the trivial \'etale cover of $U$ for some prime $l\geq 3$.
+In particular, we have a map $f\colon U\rightarrow\mathscr{A}_{g,d,l}$, where the latter fine moduli space is a separated scheme of finite type over $\mathbb{Z}[1/l]$.

-Let $X'$ denote the closure of the graph of $f$.
-Then the valuative criterion of properness together with the case of discrete valuation rings discussed above imply that the morphism $X'\rightarrow X$ is proper.
-Let $X''$ be the normalization of $X'$.
-As we make no ``Japanese'' assumption, $X''\rightarrow X'$ may not be finite; on the other hand, by a theorem of Nagata it has reduced and finite fibers \cite[Chapitre 0, 23.2.6]{grothendieckegaIV_0}.
-For every point $x$ of $X$, let $Y:=(X_{x}'')_{red}$ and $Z:=(X_{x}')_{red}$ ; then the natural map $Y\rightarrow Z$ has reduced and finite fibers by the preceeding sentence.
-Let $B'$ and $B''$ be the abelian schemes on $X'$ and $X''$ respectively, induced from the map $X''\rightarrow X'\rightarrow\mathscr{A}_{g,d,l}$.
-Let $k:=k(x)$ and note that $Z/k$ is proper, reduced, and geometrically connected (only the last part is non-trivial: as $X$ is a noetherian normal scheme and $X'\rightarrow X$ is a proper birational morphism, it follows from Zariski's main theorem).
-It suffices to prove that for every point $x$ of $X$, the map $Z\rightarrow\mathscr{A}_{g,d,l}$ factors through $x=\text{Spec}(k)$: